nasa-jpl/ION-DTN/nm/contrib/README_TOO.txt

 An overview of changes made to address the connection issue consists of the following:
 	- a modified nm_mgr_sql.c (derived from the patch located at anms/ion/anms-ion-4.1.1.patch)
 	- updates to the sql creation scripts (cloned from anms/amp-sql/mysql/)

+The previously named amp-sql-1.0.tar has been renamed to deprecated-amp-sql-1.0.tar (but left in place).

+***Use the updated amp-sql-1.0.1.tar.gz instead***